Fee Schedule and Payment

 - Otterbein University is a non-profit institution of higher learning.
 As such, student receivable accounts are considered to be educational loans offered for the sole purpose of financing an education and are not dischargeable in bankruptcy proceedings.

-- The University reserves the right to cancel the registration of any student if a balance due from a previous term remains unpaid at the start of a subsequent term.
+- The University reserves the right to cancel the registration of any student if his/her current term charges remain unpaid by the term’s due date, or if a balance due from a previous term remains unpaid at the start of a subsequent term.

 - The University reserves the right to demand payment in the forms of a certified check, money order, cash, or credit cards in the event that one or more checks have been returned unpaid for any reason.